lfost42/caseops/docs/resources.md

 # 📚 Resources

-Books, articles, and frameworks that inspired the design and principles behind **ClarityOps** — focused on clarity, ownership, validation, and scalable team growth.
+Books, articles, and frameworks that inspired the design and principles behind **CaseOps** — focused on clarity, ownership, validation, and scalable team growth.

 ---